ikouchiha47/ikouchiha47.github.io/_posts/2024-02-05-how-containers-work.markdown

 As I delve more into kubernetes, the more I get distracted by side quests.
 This is one of those.
 In this `DLC`, I try to understand `containerization`, how it works, and essentially learn how to debug a running docker container.

 I had first encountered `chroot` while installing [ArchLinux](https://wiki.archlinux.org/title/installation_guide#Chroot).

+Basically while installation, you mount the chose partition to the `/mnt` directory.
+This creates a mount point.
+A `mount point` is a directory within an existing file system that acts as an access point for another file system or storage device.
+[Pacstrap](https://github.com/archlinux/arch-install-scripts/blob/master/pacstrap.in) is then responsible for installing the base system, creating additional mounts, [setting up](https://github.com/archlinux/arch-install-scripts/blob/22493153c753806e3ba64b74741b019a63a86270/common#L24) required namespaces and mountpoints, the base system, installing packages etc.

-Basically while installation, the `/mnt` directory is mounted on your chosen partition, and then after you change root, you are able to access already installed user-space utilities to setup basic networking, timezones, etc. Maybe install some software.
+After mounting you change root (chroot) to set the new `/mnt` mount point as the root of the filesystem.
+As a result you are able to access already installed user-space utilities to setup basic networking, timezones, etc. Maybe install some software, reset root password, recover system without affecting other partitions.

-But there is more to that, the general idea around isolation and how linux kernel works.
+There is more to that, the general idea around isolation and how linux kernel works.

 Building a container for a process like docker requires taking care of a couple of things: